Bumi303/GoFish/README.md

 # Pokedex

-This program will replicate a game of Go Fish with a computer
+This program features a pokedex from the game Pokemon.

+With this program you can track all of your pokemons stats and moves.